• Skip to main content

 Who can participate?

-5th graders can compete in the HOTRHF as a learning opportunity, however, 5th Grade entries are unable to advance to Texas History Day or National History Day.
-5th graders can only compete in the exhibit category, either individual or group, and will be judged as a separate division.
-All 5th Grade exhibitss are required to follow all rules as laid out in the NHD Contest Rule Book and any additional HOTRHF requirements (i.e. registration, exhibit set up time, and scheduling, etc.).
+4th and 5th graders can compete in the HOTRHF and advance to Texas History Day but cannot advance to National History Day.
+4th and 5th graders can only compete in the poster category, either individual or group, and will be judged as a separate division.
+All posters are required to follow all rules as laid out in the NHD Contest Rule Book and any additional HOTRHF requirements (i.e. registration, exhibit set up time, and scheduling, etc.).

 Local Fairs